IBM/Ansible-OpenShift-Provisioning/README.md

 * The goal of this playbook is to setup and deploy a User Provisioned Infrastructure (UPI) OpenShift cluster on an IBM Z or LinuxONE mainframe utilizing KVM as the virtualization method.
-* This README file gives an extremely detailed step-by-step instruction for you to use as a reference.
+* This README file gives extremely detailed step-by-step instructions for you to use as a reference.
 It assumes near zero experience.

 ## Supported Operating Systems (for local workstation):